peerlibrary/peerlibrary/README.md

 PeerLibrary requires additional Meteor packages which are provided through [Meteorite](http://oortcloud.github.com/meteorite/), a Meteor package manager.
-Install it as well.
+Install it as well:

     npm install -g meteorite

-From the cloned PeerLibrary repository then run a development instance of PeerLibrary:
+From a cloned PeerLibrary repository then run a development instance of PeerLibrary:

     mrt